 Verification is the difference between a fast response and a slow one — or no response at all.
 When an unverified burglar alarm comes in, the operator typically works a two-call protocol (calling the premises, then a keyholder) to rule out a mistake before dispatching police, because the vast majority of alarm activations are false.
 That delay is deliberate but costly when the alarm is real.

-Video verification collapses that problem.
+Video verification collapses steps 3 and 4.
 Cameras tied to the alarm let the operator watch the event — a person moving through a closed warehouse, glass breaking, a door forced.
-A verified alarm is reported to police as a crime in progress, which in most jurisdictions means priority (Priority One) dispatch rather than a routine, low-priority run.
+A verified alarm is reported to police as a crime in progress, which in most jurisdictions means priority (Priority One) dispatch rather than a routine, low-priority run — and it eliminates the 30–90-second two-call delay entirely.
+Layering ASAP-to-PSAP on top removes another 1–3 minutes of phone-relay time versus an operator dialing a 10-digit line and reading out an address.
 Audio verification (two-way listen-in on the site) serves a similar role where cameras are impractical.
 In cities that have moved to verified response (below), video or audio confirmation is often the only way to get an officer sent at all.
 Pairing monitoring with cameras — see our video surveillance and CCTV guide — is the single highest-value upgrade you can make to response speed and reliability.

 The false-alarm problem: permits, fines, and verified response